0820/Quintus/FE/tips.md

 #CSS

-float elements are aligned to top.
+-Float elements are aligned to top.